 2. Vitamin D

-Higher vitamin D levels in the blood are associated with increased odds of getting pregnant and having a healthy pregnancy.
+Higher vitamin D levels in the blood may promote your fertility and are associated with having a healthy pregnancy.
 Many women have a low vitamin D level.
 Here’s why.
 First, there are not many vitamin D-rich foods in our diet.
 The UV rays from sunlight on our skin trigger vitamin D synthesis.
 However, many women stay out of the sun or wear sunscreen to help reduce their risk for skin cancer.
 Also, women with darker skin have more melanin which reduces the ability of the skin to produce vitamin D from sunlight.
 So it’s easy to see how many women can have low levels of vitamin D when they start trying for a baby.
 It is worthwhile to get tested to determine your vitamin D level and to take a supplement if needed.

-The goal is to reach and maintain a vitamin D blood level of 30 ng/mL or greater.
-Women with vitamin D levels above 30 ng/mL during preconception have a better chance of getting pregnant and are at a lower risk for miscarriage than those who have low levels.
+The goal is to reach and maintain the normal vitamin D blood level of 30 ng/mL or greater.
+Women with vitamin D levels above 30 ng/mL during preconception tend to have healthier pregnancies.

 Vitamin D during pregnancy

 Most reproductive health professionals believe that maintaining a healthy vitamin D level during pregnancy is critical.
 In many cases, it can improve pregnancy outcomes.
 Research shows that daily doses of 2,000 to 4,000 IU of vitamin D3 during pregnancy will usually produce normal blood levels.
-Women with normal vitamin D blood levels have a reduced risk for complications such as preterm birth, gestational diabetes, and infant infection.
+Women with normal vitamin D blood levels have healthier pregnancies.

 How to maintain vitamin D levels